-layers.
+As stated in the previous paragraphs, based on the differences in the seasonalities of MLD and upwelling in the Peruvian system, upwelling of nutrient-rich waters occurs when growth conditions are least optimal, in particular when light availability is lowest due to deep mixed layers.
+In contrast, within the California system, nutrients are upwelled into the shallowest mixed layers.
 While this nutrient supply coincides with shoaling mixed layers, associated with improved light conditions and reduced dilution, it does not result in as high a level of phytoplankton concentrations as for the Peruvian system.
-This supports that

-- 325 nutrient limitation contributes substantially to processes in the California system, as the supply of nutrients to shallow mixed layers through upwelling appears to be insufficient to relieve nutrient limitation.
-Additionally, if nutrients are upwelled into deep mixed layers as in the Peruvian system and allow the onset of a bloom, zooplankton standing stocks might be low and require more time to catch up, eventually reducing phytoplankton biomass.
-On the contrary, if nutrients are upwelled into shallow mixed layers, zooplankton standing stocks are likely already elevated, allowing zooplankton to immediately limit any - 330 increase in phytoplankton biomass.
+This supports that nutrient limitation contributes substantially to processes in the California system, as the supply of nutrients to shallow mixed layers through upwelling appears to be insufficient to relieve nutrient limitation.
+Additionally, if nutrients are upwelled into deep mixed layers and allow the onset of a bloom, zooplankton standing stocks might be low and require more time to catch up, eventually reducing phytoplankton biomass.
+On the contrary, if nutrients are upwelled into shallow mixed layers, zooplankton standing stocks are likely already elevated, allowing zooplankton to immediately limit any increase in phytoplankton biomass.

 While the Canary and Benguela systems lack a pronounced seasonality in MLD and phytoplankton, respectively, we point out a few aspects that may elucidate the role of MLD in these systems.
 Given that the Canary system does not feature a substantial seasonal MLD variability, it is intuitive that phytoplankton follows the seasonality of upwelling intensity more strongly compared to the other EBUS.
-While mixed layer conditions do not modulate the seasonality of phytoplankton, they may con-

-- tribute to high phytoplankton concentrations in the Canary system insofar as mixed layers are shallow throughout the year, creating favourable light conditions.
+While mixed layer conditions do not modulate the seasonality of phytoplankton, they may contribute to high phytoplankton concentrations in the Canary system insofar as mixed layers are shallow throughout the year, creating favourable light conditions.
 Finally, the Benguela system features a rather constant upwelling throughout the year into varying mixed layers.
-The unresponsiveness of phytoplankton to the varying MLD could hypothetically be due to compensating effects of deepening mixed layers that dilute phytoplankton and deteriorate light conditions, but are simultaneously accompanied by an enhanced supply of nutrients that is-are mixed up from below. - Other factors may also contribute to regulating phytoplankton in the EBUS aside from nutrients, dilution and light associated with upwelling and MLD(also see the Results section; Messié and Chavez, 2015), including the advection of biomass and regulation by temperature that varies with upwelling (see Results). (also see the Results section; Messié and Chavez, 2015).
-Eddies have been found to favour offshore export and subduction of phytoplankton and nutrients (Lathuilière et al., 2010; Gruber et al., 201).
-In addition, Lachkar and Gruber (2011) suggest that a longer residence time because of a wide shelf and weak mesoscale - 345 activity may also-promote phytoplankton growth in the Canary system.
+The unresponsiveness of phytoplankton to the varying MLD could hypothetically be due to compensating effects of deepening mixed layers that dilute phytoplankton and deteriorate light conditions, but are simultaneously accompanied by an enhanced supply of nutrients that is mixed up from below.

+Other factors may also contribute to regulating phytoplankton in the EBUS aside from nutrients, dilution and light associated with upwelling and MLD (also see the Results section; Messié and Chavez, 2015), including the advection of biomass and regulation by temperature that varies with upwelling (see Results).
+In addition, Lachkar and Gruber (2011) suggest that a longer residence time because of a wide shelf and weak mesoscale activity may also promote phytoplankton growth in the Canary system.
 Next to iron supply from the shelves and upwelling of source waters, Fung et al. (2000) also found that atmospheric deposition of iron varies between EBUS.